 While it can be very scary when your dog has a seizure, many dogs suffer from them, and it's important not to panic.
 Some dogs inherit epilepsy and may have their first seizure while still a puppy.
 Often with treatment these dogs can still have a happy life with infrequent seizures.
+Epileptic seizures can be managed using pet mediciations such as Primidone for dogs and are often prescribed by vets.
 Other seizures may be caused by an illness or injury which should be addressed quickly.

 You can help your dog get through this stressful event by staying calm, keeping them safe, recording information about the seizure, and comforting them when it's over.
 After a seizure, you should visit your veterinarian to look for causes and appropriate treatments.
 Being informed about seizures and how to help your dog is the best first step.

 Seizures are caused by bursts of electrical activity in the brain, which can be the result of certain diseases, toxins, or brain trauma, but some patterns of seizures have an unknown cause and are called idiopathic epilepsy.
 Common causes of seizures include:

 • Eating poisonous plants or toxins